Unsure which TID policy is right for you? You can compare Travel Insurance Direct policies and apply securely online.

 - Pre-existing medical conditions.
 If you have any pre-existing medical conditions that are not automatically included, make sure you declare these.

 - Snow sports and activities.
-If you plan taking on any winter sport activities, you will need to include this information so that you purchase the right policy.
+If you plan taking on any winter sport activities, you will need to include this information in order to get certain cover relevant to snowsports activities.

 How do I get a quote for group cover?